 It’s making strong progress on its data center and 5G base station markets, which are big growth opportunities.

 LSCC is a leader in field-programmable gate arrays (FPGAs) and it was hurt by the trade war because it does a lot of business with China.
-Now that the war is ending, LSCC is recovering nicely.
+Now that the war is ending and it looks as if China is going to be the first to recover from the virus, LSCC should recover nicely.

 Enphase Energy (ENPH)